davidinlou/davelouRaidCheck/README.md

     - Threshold (%):  What percentage carry you want to check for.
 Default 100%.
     - Scan Button:    Scan the reports and extract the name of the cities where raids need to be reset.

-2. Back in game - The DLCheck button is at the bottom of the screen next to the date/time.
+2. Back in game -
+    - The DLCheck button is at the bottom of the screen next to the date/time.
-    The window shows you a list of cities.
-Click on the city name to go to city where you can reset the raids.
+    - The window shows you a list of cities.
+    - Click on the city name to go to city where you can reset the raids.

 Notes:
 1. Your city names must be unique and not contain " - " (space,dash,space)
 2. Requires Tampermonkey to run
+3. City list may appear under other popup windows
+4. City list will stay in place when you change cities

 To install/upgrade: